vhub-team/native-db/functions/0xA3B0C41BA5CC0BB5.md

 # AUDIO::STOP_SOUND

 ## Summary
-Stops a playing sound by its sound id.
+Stops a playing sound by its sound id

 ## Parameters
 * **INT** soundId